scsanchez/scsanchez/README.md

 Hey there!
 How nice to have you here!

-I am a junior developer whose main technologies are react and python.

 <!--
 **scsanchez/scsanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.